 - Supervised class of 20 eight-year-olds

-- Assisted in preparation of lesson plans; implemented plans
+- Assisted in preparation and implementation of lesson plans

 - Individually tutored children ages 8 - 12 after school hours in Math and Writing

 The information found in a resume is often structured in one of three formats: chronological, functional, or combination.
 How you choose the appropriate one among them can depend on the amount of relevant experience you have and the sections of the resume that you wish to emphasize.

 - Chronological Resume - This is traditionally the most frequently used resume format.
 While the name may be counterintuitive, a chronological resume lists experiences in each section by the most recent first - often referred to as "reverse chronological order."
 In addition to providing a description of each job you have held, a chronological resume can also include relevant coursework, activities and volunteer work, academic honors, and applicable skills.

 - Functional Resume - This type of resume focuses on transferable skills, aptitudes, and qualities that were learned in one setting, but are useful in a variety of situations.
 This kind of resume is useful for someone whose background may not directly match the job for which they are applying.
 One drawback of this resume is that it can be difficult to follow the sequence of your work history.